ktorch/ktorch/docs/tensors.rst

    | Dictionary of default attributes for tensor creation (empty arg) or values of the attributes for given tensor

-The ``dtype`` function will get/set the default data type or return the data type of a previously allocated tensor.
+The :func:`dtype` function will get/set the default data type or return the data type of a previously allocated tensor.

 .. function:: dtype() -> sym
 .. function:: dtype(sym) -> null
 .. function:: dtype(ptr) -> sym